The Ultimate Zurich Cafe Guide for Specialty Coffee

 THE TAKE-AWAY CAFE

 As the name predicts, Just Coffee have set a clear focus, and while there are some home made baked goods available, coffee is in the spotlight here.
-Founder David from the UK has been a coffee enthusiast since the 90s and could be described as an ambassador for batch brew coffee.
+The founder has been a coffee enthusiast since the 90s and could be described as an ambassador for batch brew coffee.
 His goal is to make quality coffee accessible to everyone.
-When he was still working in finance he started doing all the SCA (Specialty Coffee Association) qualifications before taking a leap of faith and opening up Just Coffee 7 months ago.
+He got himself all SCA (Specialty Coffee Association) qualifications possible before taking a leap of faith and opening up Just Coffee 7 months ago.

 Hornergasse 15, 8001 Zurich